 Located in your knee, the anterior cruciate ligament (ACL) connects the thigh bone and shin bone, providing joint mobility and stability.
 ACL injuries are common, especially in athletes who play high-impact sports.
-At Silicon Valley Orthopaedics in Fremont, California, Nic Gay, MD, and Masi Reynolds, MD, offer many options for an ACL injury, including nonsurgical and surgical treatments.
+At Silicon Valley Orthopaedics in Fremont and Foster City, California, Nic Gay, MD, Masi Reynolds, MD, and George Thabit III, MD, offer many options for an ACL injury, including nonsurgical and surgical treatments.
 Call the office nearest you or schedule a consultation online today.

 Ligaments connect bone to bone and the anterior cruciate ligament (ACL) runs diagonally through the center of your knee connecting your thigh bone to your shin bone.
 It’s one of the most important ligaments in your knee.

 This ligament prevents your shin bone from sliding in front of your thigh bone and stabilizes the joint.

 You may injure your ACL if you change directions too rapidly, stop suddenly, or land poorly after a jump.
 Though ACL injuries are common in athletes, anyone can develop an ACL tear.
 Injuries to a ligament are known as a sprain.

 When you injure your ACL, you may hear or feel a pop and then your knee may give out.
 Other symptoms include:

 If you ignore your pain and swelling, these symptoms may resolve.
 However, continuing to use your injured knee may worsen your condition and cause other injuries.